* Trump predicts swift end to trade war with China

 * Financial shares rebound as Treasury yields rise

-* Foot Locker, Autodesk fall as quarterly profit disappoint
+* Foot Locker, Autodesk fall as quarterly profits disappoint

 By April Joyner

-NEW YORK, May 24 (Reuters) - Wall Street's major indexes edged higher on Friday in a rebound from the previous session's losses after upbeat comments from U.S. President Donald Trump regarding trade relations with China assuaged concerns among some investors.
+NEW YORK, May 24 (Reuters) - Wall Street's major stock indexes edged higher on Friday after falling in the previous session, as hopeful comments from U.S. President Donald Trump regarding trade relations with China assuaged concerns among some investors.

 Trump said late on Thursday that he saw a resolution to the trade war with China "happening fast."
 He added that Chinese telecom equipment company Huawei Technologies Co Ltd, which the White House has blacklisted, could also be included in a trade deal.